The Zoo (New Zealand TV series): Trent's Wildcat Adventures (2006)

 Popular Auckland Zoo zookeeper Trent Barclay has a passion for wild cats.
 In this series of ten episodes, Trent travels to South Africa to encounter wild cats up close and personal in their natural African habitat.

 The Zoo: This Is Your Life (2008)

 The Zoo spin-off series, The Zoo: This Is Your Life, celebrates five special Auckland Zoo animals.
-The series follows Indra the orangutan, Kashin the elephant, Kura the lioness, Zabulu the giraffe and Kito the rhino.
+The series follows Indra the orangutan, Kashin the elephant, Kura the lioness, Zabulu the giraffe and Kito the rhinoceros.
 It features archive video footage and photos, and interviews current and former keepers.
 All stories feature highs and lows including births and traumatic deaths, stressful journeys, life-threatening illness and daring escapes.